 Industry 4.0 and the hybrid workplace emphasizes the use of integrated workplace management software (IWMS), like OfficeSpace, to offers tools, including desk booking, check-ins, and more.
 These add-ons allow property and business worlds to mix that was driven by the rise of Industry 4.0 and the rise of IoT.

-The pandemic may have altered how businesses use technology to grow and operate, but that wasn’t the only change.
-For example, the use of personal protective equipment (PPE) will slowly start to dwindle with vaccines, but there are changes that will likely stay.
+The pandemic may have altered how businesses use technology to grow and operate, especially over the past year, but that wasn’t the only change.
+For example, the use of personal protective equipment (PPE) and social distancing may slowly start to dwindle with vaccines, but there are changes that will likely stay.

 Let’s look at several ways the pandemic impacted the modern workplace.

-For many employees, working from home full-time was a big adjustment.
+For many remote workers, working from home full-time was a big adjustment.
 Not only did teams have to figure out how to effectively communicate, but other at-home challenges arose, like working alongside a partner or roommates, juggling family obligations and responsibilities, and feelings of isolation, loneliness, and increased stress.

-According to Microsoft, 70% of employees welcome a hybrid work model in which they split their time between working at home and working in the office.
+According to Microsoft, 70% of employees welcome a hybrid work model in which they split their time between remote work and working in the office.